ICPC North America Qualifier 2016, Problem D

 - An empty sequence is valid.

-- If is a valid bracket sequence, then is a valid bracket sequence.
+is a valid bracket sequence, then is a valid bracket sequence. - If

-- If and are valid bracket sequences, then the concatenation of and , , is a valid bracket sequence.
+and are valid bracket sequences, then the concatenation of and , , is a valid bracket sequence.

 For example, (())